 From the parking area, begin slowly descending on the blue-blazed Gould Trail.
 The trail meanders on nearly level terrain for the first 0.1 mile and then a steady decline ensues.
 From here, the hike is consistently downhill, but it is never steep.
 After hiking about 0.9 mile, you will reach a junction marked with a sign pointing right for Pecks Brook Shelter.
 Take a right and follow this easy spur trail 0.1 mile to the shelter.
 The 10-foot middle falls are directly viewable to the right and front of the shelter.

 To reach the base of the lower falls, you must have well-developed scrambling skills and a strong sense of adventure.
 Be aware that descending to the base of these falls will cause a fair amount of eroding to the ravine, too.
-For these reasons, we would like to discourage you from trying to do so.
-If you decide to ignore our warnings, the best route down (we believe) is by hiking away from the shelter, heading east of the shelter and downstream of Pecks Brook.
+For these reasons, I would like to discourage you from trying to do so.
+If you decide to ignore our warnings, the best route down (I believe) is by hiking away from the shelter, heading east of the shelter and downstream of Pecks Brook.
 Walk towards the side stream that dumps into Becks Brook just below the lower falls.
 You should be able to see this side stream within 50 feet of the shelter.
 Once you arrive at the side stream, contemplate the safest and least damaging route down to where the two brooks merge.
 Once you arrive at the point of merging, hike upstream along Peck's Brook about 50 feet to the base of the lower falls.

 To reach the upper falls, you will have to bushwhack your way upstream from the middle Falls and shelter for 0.1 mile.
 There is no simple way to accomplish this and the vegetation is moderately thick.
-We tried both rock-hopping along the brook and charging our way through the woods about 50 feet away and parallel to the stream, and found the latter to be the easiest.
+I tried both rock-hopping along the brook and charging our way through the woods about 50 feet away and parallel to the stream, and found the latter to be the easiest.
 Either way, finding the upper falls is certainly challenging.
 The reward is a falls not often seen.